MPhuongLe/Analysis-of-Covid-19-Pandemic-in-Vietnam/README.md

 Before analysis, the dataset was thoroughly cleaned to ensure consistency and reliability.
 This included standardizing time formats, unifying inconsistent country names, removing irrelevant or incomplete data (e.g., subnational regions and outdated recovery figures), and aggregating data at the national level.
 Countries with insufficient data (fewer than 100 records) were also excluded.

+Further details on data description and data preprocessing can be found in the **report** (in Vietnamese), which can be found in this repository.

 ## Dashboard

-The interactive Tableau dashboard is structured into three main sections: a header area for summary information and controls, and tưo lower sections featuring data visualizations.
+The interactive Tableau dashboard is structured into three main sections: a header area for summary information and controls, and two lower sections featuring data visualizations.

 1. **Header Area**:
    - Includes the dashboard title (left), an info button, time filter (by month), and options to download the dashboard as PDF or bitmap.